GILDE CHRISTMAS AQUAVIT 2021

 Each year since 1988 Gilde Juleaquavit has been produced using the same method.
 Under the unique Solera method, every year a portion of Christmas aquavit is saved and used as the basis for the next year's vintage.
 So Gilde Juleaquavit will always include drops of all the previous vintages,

-1/3 of the aquavit is matured one year, 1/3 two years and 1/3 is the unique «mother share» from the last 31 vintages.
+One part of the aquavit is matured one year, one part is aged two years and the last part is the unique «mother share» from the last 33 vintages.

 This means that it contains noble drops from all vintages ever produced.